elo-enterprises/k8s-tools/README.md

 This decorator-inspired syntax is creating a convention similar to the idea of private methods: it's not easy to type the weird characters at the command line, and it's not supposed to be.
 So here, users won't ever call anything except `make demo`.
 For people reading the code, the visual hints make it easy to understand what's at the top-level.

 But what about the semantics?
 In this example, the user-facing `demo` target depends on `▰/debian/demo`, which isn't really a target as much as a declaration.
 The declaration means the *private* target `↪demo`, will be executed inside the `debian` container that the compose file defines.  *Crucially, the `↪demo` target can use tools the host doesn't have, stuff that's only available in the tool container.*  Look, no `docker run ..` clutter littered everywhere!
-Ok, ok, it's kind of a weird CI/CD DSL, but the conventions are simple and it's not locked inside Jenkins or github.
+(Ok yeah, it's kind of a weird CI/CD DSL, but the conventions are simple and it's not locked inside Jenkins or github =)

-Under the hood, dispatch works by using the [default targets that are provided by the bridge](#makecompose-bridge).
+Under the hood, dispatch is implemented by building on the [default targets that are provided by the bridge](#makecompose-bridge).

 ---------------------------------------------------------------